saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 {% include figure.html path="blog/go-present-latex/pdf-export-problem-2.png" alt="pdf export problem 2" url=url_with_ref %}
 </div>

-Because, golang present exports slides to pdf, I wanted to know if there was an intermediate step where in I could edit them.
+Because golang present exports slides to pdf, I wanted to know if there was an intermediate step where in I could edit them.
 You know, like using (<b>shudder cue</b>) [LaTeX](https://www.latex-project.org/).
 I am sure there are many who swear by its simplicity.
 I can relate to that because I have been there.
 But getting into the